Inpatient Drug And Alcohol Rehab Centers That Accept Medicaid

 Outpatient Treatment Programs (IOP)

-Some Medicaid plans may require those heading to addiction treatment for the first time to try outpatient treatment first.
+Some Medicaid plans may require those heading to substance abuse treatment for the first time to try outpatient treatment first.

-Medicaid plans may provide coverage for a number of outpatient services, such as counseling, therapy, and medication maintenance programs with buprenorphine (Suboxone) or methadone.
-As with other services, amount of coverage and eligibility requirements vary by each state’s Medicaid plan.
+Medicaid plans may provide coverage for a number of outpatient services, such as counseling, therapy, support groups, and medication maintenance programs with buprenorphine (Suboxone) or methadone.
+As with other services, the amount of coverage and eligibility requirements vary by each state’s Medicaid plan.

 Certain outpatient programs may be covered at a higher rate than others.
 For instance, intensive outpatient programs (IOP) and partial hospitalization programs (PHP) provide a form of treatment similar in intensity to inpatient but at a greatly reduced cost.
 This increases the chances of Medicaid coverage for these programs.

 Medication-Assisted Treatment (MAT)

 Many individuals in addiction treatment need some form of medication to help alleviate cravings and other withdrawal symptoms and help keep them dedicated during the early stages of recovery.
 This form of treatment is known as medication-assisted treatment (MAT).